How to talk to someone with motor neurone disease

 Remember, effective communication with someone who has MND requires compassion, patience, and understanding.
 By implementing these tips, you can create a comfortable and respectful environment that enables meaningful conversations.

-See also How to draw a capybara
+See also How to say hello in swedish language

 Understanding motor neurone disease